Case Study: What to do when someone dies

 Overview

-Any death is a painful experience for a church; both for the leaders and congregation, but also for the surviving family members, especially if they are also in the church.
-While churches will give consideration to pastoral care for the deceased's family and conducting the funeral service, what should happen to the deceased personal data and when?
-Do you archive, do you delete, or something else?
+Any death is a painful experience for a church, both for the leaders and congregation and for the surviving family members, especially if they are also members of the church.
+While churches will consider pastoral care for the deceased's family and conducting the funeral service, what should happen to the deceased's personal data and when?
+Do you archive, delete or do something else?

-Before making changes to a deceased person's personal information in ChurchSuite, I encourage you to carefully consider the impact of your changes on surviving family members who may be currently linked to the deceased person's information.
-For example, grieving parents/carers, following the loss of a child, or a grieving spouse, following the loss of their partner, will each have preferences about what to do with their deceased family member's information and when to do it.
+Before making changes to a deceased person's personal information in ChurchSuite, I encourage you to carefully consider the impact on surviving family members who may be currently linked to the information.
+For example, grieving parents/carers following the loss of a child or a grieving spouse following the loss of their partner will each have preferences about what to do with their deceased family member's information and when to do it.

-Imagine, a parent/carer or spouse who used to see their linked child or partner's details in My ChurchSuite suddenly not seeing that person because you've immediately archived or deleted them.
+Imagine a parent, carer, or spouse who used to see their linked child or partner's details in My ChurchSuite, but now suddenly cannot see that person because you have immediately archived or deleted them.
 Yes, they've died, but what if it's too soon to make that change?
-Or what if you don't make certain changes and an inadvertent communication gets sent by an unsuspecting User to the deceased's email address or a surviving family member?
+Or what if you don't make certain changes, and an unsuspecting user sends an inadvertent communication to the deceased's email address or a surviving family member?

-Any change to a deceased person's data should be handled sensitively, appropriately, promptly, and most importantly, following the wishes (or reasonably expected wishes) of the surviving family members.
+Any change to a deceased person's data must be handled sensitively, appropriately, promptly, and, most importantly, in accordance with the wishes (or reasonably expected wishes) of the surviving family members.

-Interestingly the EU GDPR, in common with other international data protection laws, relates primarily to the processing of personal information for the living, with very little guidance on the personal information of the deceased.
-Certainly, the GDPR highlights the importance of Data Controllers only processing personal information that is being kept up to date and necessary for an organisation's purposes; but most data protection guidance is silent on matters of pastoral care!
+Interestingly, both the EU GDPR and the UK Data Protection Act, like other international data protection laws, primarily relate to the processing of personal information for the living, with very little guidance on the personal information of the deceased.
+Certainly, both highlight the importance of Data Controllers only processing personal information that is being kept up to date and necessary for an organisation's purposes, but most data protection guidance is silent on matters of pastoral care!

 With this in mind, I would strongly encourage churches to engage with the deceased's family on this subject as part of their early pastoral care.
-They've probably not yet thought about this subject so this is an opportunity to demonstrate sensitivity to their feelings and that you are indeed thinking about them at a difficult time.
-Find an appropriate time to explain the options available to them, and why making some changes, perhaps sooner, rather than no changes or waiting, will help them and the wider church family and your staff team.
+They probably haven't yet thought about this subject, so this is an opportunity to demonstrate sensitivity to their feelings and show that you are indeed thinking about them during a difficult time.
+Find an appropriate time to explain the options available to them and why making some changes, perhaps sooner rather than later, will benefit them, the wider church family, and your staff team.
 I've learned in ministry that it's entirely appropriate to alert a grieving family about the "insensitivity pitfalls" the church wishes to avoid by removing the deceased person's details from usual circulation at the earliest appropriate opportunity.
-We agree together on what will happen and when, and I explain the consequences of the changes that we're proposing to make so that there are no surprises.
+We then agree together on what will happen and when, and I explain the consequences of the changes we're proposing to ensure there are no surprises.

-In the remainder of this case study, I've outlined the processes that my team and I followed in the church I used to lead.
-I offer them as suggestions for your consideration - feel free to adapt as you feel appropriate to your context.
-If you have further suggestions and ideas from your own pastoral experiences, please do get in touch with me and I'll look to incorporate them into this case study to help other ChurchSuite churches in the future.
+In the remainder of this case study, I outline the processes that my team and I followed at the church I used to lead.
+I offer them as suggestions for your consideration—feel free to adapt them as you see fit for your context.
+If you have further suggestions and ideas from your own pastoral experiences, please don't hesitate to get in touch with me, and I'll incorporate them into this case study to help other ChurchSuite churches in the future.

 First steps - prevent communication and restrict visibility